How to Enable BBR on Linux Mint 22 and 21

 Fix the BBR Module Not Found Error

-If sudo modprobe tcp_bbr returns FATAL: Module tcp_bbr not found, your kernel may be too old or was built without BBR support.
+If sudo modprobe tcp_bbr returns FATAL: Module tcp_bbr not found, your kernel may be too old, custom-built without BBR, or missing the module package for the running kernel.
 Check your kernel version:

 uname -r